History and exam

 cough

-Precipitated by allergen exposure, exposure to cold air, tobacco smoke, or particulates; worse with emotions such as laughing hard.
+Precipitated by allergen exposure, exposure to cold air, tobacco smoke, or particulates; worse with strong emotions, such as stress/anxiety.

 May wake the patient from sleep.